 |

 This is one of my early projects to build a mic out of a motorcycle tail light assembly.
-You see a lot of these on eBay nowadays, but mine was inspired by Scott Berbarian's Slap-O-Matic to the right.
+You see a lot of these on eBay nowadays, but mine was inspired by Scott Berbarian's Slap-O-Matic above.
 I put a Shure Controlled Magnetic 99S556 element in it.
 It's a pretty nasty sounding mic.
 I've made a few of these for some friends.

 [Back to Top] |